ipunkt/fileproxy-client/README.md

 ### Setting Credentials

-After version 1.0.0 the fileproxy has the ability to protect api calls with a secret token header.
+Since version 1.1.0 the fileproxy has the ability to protect api calls with a secret token header.
 You can add that to the client like so

 ```php
 $fileproxy->setCredentials('S3cr3T');